China's Kuaishou says state broadcaster has no veto rights over business | Technology

 - China

-Chinese online video company Kuaishou dismissed as untrue on Wednesday what it called "online rumours" that a state broadcaster would be able to veto its business decisions after taking a stake in its Beijing unit.
+Chinese short video apps operator Kuaishou on Wednesday dismissed as untrue what it called "online rumours" that a state broadcaster would be able to veto its business decisions after taking a stake in its Beijing subsidiary.

-The platform said state-owned broadcaster the Beijing Radio and Television Station (BRTS), had only taken an equity stake in one of its Chinese units and the deal did not affect the parent company.
-The Beijing subsidiary was cooperating with the broadcaster on content-related matters, Kuaishou said.
+The company said state-owned broadcaster the Beijing Radio and Television Station (BRTS) had taken an equity stake in one of its Chinese entities and the deal did not affect the parent company.
+The Beijing subsidiary was cooperating with the state broadcaster on content-related matters, Kuaishou said.

 BRTS did not immediately respond to a request for comment.
 This is not the first state investment in Kuaishou.

-In 2018, the China Internet Investment Fund (CIIF), which was established by the finance ministry and the Cyberspace Administration of China (CAC), the main internet watchdog, took an approximate 1% stake in Kuaishou's Cayman-incorporated entity, according to Kuaishou's prospectus.
+The China Internet Investment Fund (CIIF), which was established by the finance ministry and the Cyberspace Administration of China (CAC), the main internet watchdog, holds around a 1% stake in Kuaishou's Cayman-incorporated entity, based on Kuaishou's prospectus.
 CIIF and its affiliates have been active in investing in Chinese internet giants.

 A CIIF-backed entity called WangTouZhongWen (Beijing) Technology took a 1% stake and a board seat in a key ByteDance China entity last year.
-Another CIIF subsidiary, WangTouTongDa, similarly holds a 1% stake in a key unit of the Weibo social media platform, according to government data.
+Another CIIF subsidiary, WangTouTongDa, similarly holds a 1% stake in a key subsidiary of the Weibo social media platform, based on government data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)